alawryaguila/multi-view-AE/docs/source/documentation/limitations.rst

 Adding user designed classes
 ----------------------------
-With the exception of network architectures, for the user to use their implemented class, they must have access to the source code and the class must be added to the supported classes in the
+Users are able to implement their own network architectures, datamodules, datasets and distributions.
+This should cover the majority of classes the user should wish to edit and offers lots of flexibility when implementing a model.
+For any other classes, users must have access to the source code and the class must be added to the supported classes in the
 ``multiviewae/base/validation.py`` file.

 User designed network architectures